Lyle, Al, and Miles talk with listeners.

 “Who paid for this report?
 A telecom lobbying firm called Mobile Future 5, which sports a weird hodgepodge of member organizations, including Alligator Planet, Climate Cartoons, Goomzee, and the League of United Latin American Citizens.
 But the most recognizable name on the list is AT&T. Color me surprised.”

 “In France, Internet access generally costs $33 a month, provides 20Mbps fixed broadband to the home, and includes unlimited local and long-distance calling to 70 countries, plus HDTV and even wireless voice and data access through cooperative agreements.
 That’s about what AT&T charges just for the 3G data plan on an iPhone in the United States.
 France also has open network legislation in place.
 Yeah, that’s right: France.
-(Désolé.)”
+(D

-The star subject of genetic research — the Drosophila melanogaster fruitfly — may lose its name.
+The star subject of genetic research

 Mac OS X v10.6 is intended to be a release aimed to refine the existing feature set, expand the technological capabilities of the operating system, and improve application efficiency.
 Many of the changes involve how the system works in the background and are not intended to be seen by the user.
 For example….